Chenghua Emperor: Culture

-Government
+Government and administration

 Relations with officials

 A stele erected in 1468 to commemorate the renovation of the Temple of Confucius in Qufu.

 The Chenghua Emperor was known for his generosity and lack of desire for revenge, even for the wrongs he may have experienced in his childhood.
 He was widely praised for his efforts to restore the reputation of those who had been unfairly treated in the past, and he also implemented measures to aid areas that were suffering from famine.
 However, in 1468, the Emperor did order for three Hanlin academics to be beaten after they got into a dispute with Empress Dowager Zhou over the decoration of the Lantern Festival.
 This was a rare occurrence, as the Chenghua Emperor generally did not resort to physical punishment for dignitaries, unlike other emperors of the dynasty.

 In both military and civilian affairs, the Chenghua Emperor relied on the advice of the grand secretaries and ministers.
 He highly valued honest and capable officials, but he also allowed Lady Wan to promote unsuitable individuals.
 This led to a lack of decisiveness on his part, as he would briefly align himself with one side or the other during government discussions.
 His efforts to reconcile differences among factions did help to reduce conflicts, although there was still some tension between northerners and southerners, with the Emperor showing slight favoritism towards the latter.
 Out of the three grand secretaries during the Chenghua Emperor's ascension to the throne, only Li Xian was from the north, while Chen Wen and Peng Shi were from Jiangxi.

-After 1464, the most influential position in the government was held by Grand Secretary Li Xian, who continued to hold significant power even during the final years of Emperor Yingzong's reign.
+After 1464, the most influential figure in the government was the Grand Secretary Li Xian, who had already wielded considerable power during the final years of Emperor Yingzong's reign.
 Li Xian strategically appointed capable and respected individuals to important positions within the administration.
 His influence was not perceived as excessive, as he prioritized open discussion when making decisions.
 He consistently sought input from both civil servants and military officers when making personnel decisions.

 The original grand secretaries were gradually replaced by the brilliant scholars Liu Tingzhi (d.
 1469) and Shang Lu (dismissed in 1477), but the Emperor also appointed the opportunistic and unprincipled Wan An (d.
 1489) and Liu Ji (d.
 1493) to the Grand Secretariat.
 In the later years of the Chenghua Emperor's reign, the infamous eunuchs Wang Zhi and Liang Fang held powerful positions.
-The camaraderie around Lady Wan also had a negative reputation.
+Lady Wan's supporters also had a negative reputation.
 Under their influence, the Emperor distanced himself from his officials, causing them to wait for years for a personal audience with him.